ghi-electronics/Docs/brainpad/courses/programming/vb/variables_and_nested_statements.md

 ```

 ## While loops
-A **while loop** statement in C# repeatedly executes the code within its curly braces `{}` as long as a given condition is true.
+A **while loop** statement in VB repeatedly executes the code between the `While` and `End While` lines as long as a given condition is true.
 The example below shows the structure of the while loop.

 ```vb
 While(as long as this condition is true)